 According to the information presented in this article, the differences between WordPress.com vs WordPress.org should now be very clear.
 To reiterate, you should use the .com version for smaller, simple websites and the .org one for bigger, complex websites.

 WordPress.org is easier to expand, yet WordPress.com is more convenient to use for beginners or those who don’t want to financially invest in a website yet.

-If you enjoyed reading this article about the WordPress.com vs WordPress.org debate, you should read these as well:
+If you enjoyed reading this article on WordPress.com vs WordPress.org, you should check out this one about Blogger vs WordPress.